Adrian-Tang-Lab/Racing-for-better-future/README.md

    Deep-learning-based postoperative sepsis risk prediction model

 Acknowledgments:
-    We thank all investigators who participated in this large-scale translation study for their devotion.
+    We thank all investigators who participated in this large-scale translational study for their devotion.

 Contact Information:
     Dr. Adrian Tang: 039319101@njucm.edu.cn